llvm/llvm-project/clang/docs/UsersManual.rst

 AIX
 ^^^
+TOC Data Transformation
+"""""""""""""""""""""""
+TOC data transformation is off by default (``-mno-tocdata``).
+When ``-mtocdata`` is specified, the TOC data transformation will be applied to all suitable variables with static storage duration, including static data members of classes and block-scope static variables (if not marked as exceptions, see further below).

+Suitable variables must:

+-  have complete types
+-  be independently generated (i.e., not placed in a pool)
+-  be at most as large as a pointer
+-  not be aligned more strictly than a pointer
+-  not be structs containing flexible array members
+-  not have internal linkage
+-  not have aliases
+-  not have section attributes
+-  not be thread local storage

+The TOC data transformation results in the variable, not its address, being placed in the TOC.
+This eliminates the need to load the address of the variable from the TOC.

+Note:
+If the TOC data transformation is applied to a variable whose definition is imported, the linker will generate fixup code for reading or writing to the variable.

+When multiple toc-data options are used, the last option used has the affect.
+For example: -mno-tocdata=g5,g1 -mtocdata=g1,g2 -mno-tocdata=g2 -mtocdata=g3,g4
+results in -mtocdata=g1,g3,g4

+Names of variables not having external linkage will be ignored.

+**Options:**

+.. option:: -mno-tocdata

+  This is the default behaviour.
+Only variables explicitly specified with ``-mtocdata=`` will have the TOC data transformation applied.

+.. option:: -mtocdata

+  Apply the TOC data transformation to all suitable variables with static storage duration (including static data members of classes and block-scope static variables) that are not explicitly specified with ``-mno-tocdata=``.

+.. option:: -mno-tocdata=

+  Can be used in conjunction with ``-mtocdata`` to mark the comma-separated list of external linkage variables, specified using their mangled names, as exceptions to ``-mtocdata``.

+.. option:: -mtocdata=

+  Apply the TOC data transformation to the comma-separated list of external linkage variables, specified using their mangled names, if they are suitable.
+  Emit diagnostics for all unsuitable variables specified.

+Default Visibility Export Mapping
+"""""""""""""""""""""""""""""""""
 The ``-mdefault-visibility-export-mapping=`` option can be used to control mapping of default visibility to an explicit shared object export (i.e. XCOFF exported visibility).
 Three values are provided for the option: